 If you clicked on the original article, you noticed that the theme of the article was that Stanadyne, a manufacturing firm in Connecticut, was bucking the trend to move out of state.
 Heck, in the article the company’s executive vice president, William D. Gurley, said, “We’re here to stay.”

 Ahhh, good old 1992.
-Flash forward 20 years and, Stanadyne: Stanadyne Corp.
+Flash forward 20 years and: Stanadyne: Stanadyne Corp.
 To Close Windsor Plant by 2011.
 Please note: the engineering portion of the company will remain in Windsor – and so will my friend Jim from HR.

-After a few years of writing this blog, I’m happily reaching a point where I can better tie together the past with the present a bit better, which not only make the blog a richer and more valuable resource, but makes it all the more fun for me as well.
+After a few years of writing this website, I’m happily reaching a point where I can better tie together the past with the present a bit better, which not only make the blog a richer and more valuable resource, but makes it all the more fun for me as well.